- October 11, 2012

 - Category: Ending a small business, Grow a Business, Succession Planning Advice

 Succession planning is a huge multi-year process.
-Even at the small business level there is a number of ‘players’ involved:
+Even at the small business level, there are a number of ‘players’ involved:

 - The insurance agent looks at the insurance need.
 They think more insurance is better.

 - The banker wants security from everyone involved – the retiring shareholders and the new level of leadership.

 - The income tax advisor has a plan that will reduce your estate taxes.
 It’s really complicated and hard to understand.
 It may not even survive an audit but they think you should try it.